w3f/polkadot-spec/docs/id-weights.md

 <Ledger<T>>::insert(&controller, &ledger);
 ```

-As an optimization, Runtime only fetches a list of the 64 highest staked nominators, although this might be changed in the future.
-Accordingly, any lower staked nominator gets no reward.
+As an optimization, Runtime only fetches a list of the 64 highest-staked nominators, although this might be changed in the future.
+Accordingly, any lower-staked nominator gets no reward.

 ```rust
 let exposure = <ErasStakersClipped<T>>::get(&era, &ledger.stash);